cpatsalidis/backend-task/README.md

   - ✅ Timestamps

 > **Note**: The original images are NOT stored - only the processing results (SVG and contours) are cached.

-**ID Persistence:**
-- Cache entry IDs use PostgreSQL's auto-incrementing sequence
-- IDs persist across server restarts because:
-  - The database data is stored in a Docker volume (`postgres_data`)
-  - PostgreSQL sequences are stored in the database itself
-  - IDs only reset if the database volume is deleted (`docker-compose down -v`)
-- This means IDs continue incrementing even after restarting containers
-- No ID overlap occurs as long as the database volume persists

 ---